alifel/easy/nodejs/commonjs.md

 Because Node.js looks up the `realpath` of any modules it loads (that is, it resolves symlinks) and then [looks for their dependencies in node_modules folders](#loading-from-node_modules-folders), this situation can be resolved with the following architecture:

+- /usr/lib/node/foo/1.2.3/: Contents of the foo package, version 1.2.3.
+- /usr/lib/node/bar/4.3.2/: Contents of the bar package that foo depends on.
+- /usr/lib/node/foo/1.2.3/node_modules/bar: Symbolic link to /usr/lib/node/bar/4.3.2/.
+- /usr/lib/node/bar/4.3.2/node_modules/*: Symbolic links to the packages that bar depends on.

+Thus, even if a cycle is encountered, or if there are dependency conflicts, every module will be able to get a version of its dependency that it can use.

+When the code in the foo package does require('bar'), it will get the version that is symlinked into /usr/lib/node/foo/1.2.3/node_modules/bar.
+Then, when the code in the bar package calls require('quux'), it'll get the version that is symlinked into /usr/lib/node/bar/4.3.2/node_modules/quux.

+Furthermore, to make the module lookup process even more optimal, rather than putting packages directly in /usr/lib/node, we could put them in `/usr/lib/node_modules/<name>/<version>`.
+Then Node.js will not bother looking for missing dependencies in /usr/node_modules or /node_modules.

+In order to make modules available to the Node.js REPL, it might be useful to also add the /usr/lib/node_modules folder to the $NODE_PATH environment variable.
+Since the module lookups using node_modules folders are all relative, and based on the real path of the files making the calls to require(), the packages themselves can be anywhere.

 ## Core modules {#core-modules}

 Node.js has several modules compiled into the binary.
 These modules are described in greater detail elsewhere in this documentation.